able to drive an all-terrain vehicle right up next to a

 the top of a bluff looking over the

-see these boardwalks and other structures going in.
+he'd see these boardwalks and other structures going in.

 Mason filed a complaint that sparked a criminal